-We have developed an approach to deciding which of these tests to use based on the observation that they should all produce the same result when the sample counts stored in the contingency table are not violating any of the distributional assumptions that underly the goodness of fit statistics.
-We compute values for X^2 , G^2 , and Fisher's exact test for each bigram.
-If they differ, then this is a case where the distribution of the bigram counts is causing at least one of the tests to become unreliable.
-When this occurs we rely upon the value from Fisher's exact test since it does not depend upon assumptions about the underlying distribution of data.
-Since Fisher's exact test can be computationally complex, a practical shortcut is to run both X^2 and G^2 and see if they differ.
-If they produce comparable results then they are likely reliable and Fisher's test can be omitted.
+Unfortunately it is usually not clear which test is most appropriate for a particular sample of data.
+We take the following approach, based on the observation that all tests should assign approximately the same measure of statistical significance when the bigram counts in the contingency table do not violate any of the distributional assumptions that underly the goodness of fit statistics.
+We perform tests using X^2 , G^2 , and Fisher's exact test for each bigram.
+If the resulting measures of statistical significance differ, then the distribution of the bigram counts is causing at least one of the tests to become unreliable.
+When this occurs we rely upon the value from Fisher's exact test since it makes fewer assumptions about the underlying distribution of data.

 For the experiments in this paper, we identified the top 100 ranked bigrams that occur more than 5 times in the training corpus associated with a word.
-Given that low frequency bigrams are excluded, there are no cases where G^2 , X^2 , and Fisher's exact test disagreed.
-All of these statistics produced the same rankings, so hereafter we make no distinction among them and simply refer to them generically as the power divergence statistic.
+There were no cases where rankings produced by G^2 , X^2 , and Fisher's exact test disagreed, which is not altogether surprising given that low frequency bigrams were excluded.
+Since all of these statistics produced the same rankings, hereafter we make no distinction among them and simply refer to them generically as the power divergence statistic.